Skip to content

 databases

-read: list_databases, get_database
+read: list_databases, get_database, get_database_cluster, query_database

-write: — (dashboard for create/delete/credentials)
+write: update_database, upgrade_database_to_ha (dashboard for create/delete/credentials)

 domains